Kubernetes Tutorial for Beginners (Step by Step)

 ReplicaSets ensure that a specified number of replicas of a Pod are running.
 It keeps monitoring the current number of replicas and compares it with the desired number that we want.
 If there's any difference, the ReplicaSet will automatically fix it.

 For example, we create a ReplicaSet for a specific Pod.
-We tell the ReplicaSet that we want 3 replicas of this Pod.
+We told the ReplicaSet that we wanted 3 replicas of this Pod.
 The ReplicaSet will then create 3 Pods to match this desired number.
-If at any given time one of the Pods fails the ReplicaSet will automatically detect this and replace it with a new one.
+If, at any given time, one of the Pods fails, the ReplicaSet will automatically detect this and replace it with a new one.

 Let's inspect a YAML file for a Replicaset and deploy it to the cluster.